- BSX Insight

 490 BCE – Pheidippides is believed to have run the famous distance from Marathon to Athens in ancient barefoot running.

-1896 – The first modern Olympic Games held in Olympia, Greece.
+1896 – The first modern Olympic Games were held in Olympia, Greece.

 1897 – The Boston Marathon is established in the USA, making this race format very popular.